-These conditions may be aggravated by the use of an ear mould, while using Ponto maintains an open ear.
+These conditions may be aggravated by the use of an ear mould, while an open ear.

 Ear canal stenosis

 If the size of the patient's canal, whether congenital or as a result of previous ear surgery, has made an ear mould unsuitable.